MaxPleaner/jobapps/readme.md

   ```
   3. Add query methods in [app/lib/reader.rb](app/lib/reader.rb).
 The following methods are implemented:
     - `help(method_name=nil)` prints all the available methods, and can display a method's source code if the method name is passed as a (symbol) argument.
-    - `select(&blk)` can be used to filter companies.
+    - `filter(&blk)` can be used to filter companies.
 Returns a hash where keys are category names and values are arrays of company objects.
     For example:
     ```ruby
-      select { |company| company["applied"] }
+      filter { |company| company["applied"] }
     ```
     - `uncache` will clear the in-memory companies data and prompt a fresh lookup from YML the next time a query is called.
     - `all_categories` will load the file at [yml/categories/categories.yml](yml/categories/categories.yml).
 This list includes all categories that are present on [this AngelList category directory](https://angel.co/markets).
 It returns a hash where keys are category names and values are attributes.
 The attributes includes are counts for the number of investors, followers, companies, and jobs